Straighter Teeth at Nearly Any Age

 - Create space for crowded teeth.

-- Prevents to need for tooth extractions later in life.
+- Prevent the need for tooth extractions later in life.

 - Stops thumb-sucking and helps to improve minor speech issues.

 Some of these issues may be inherited, while others may be the result of accidents, abnormal swallowing, or dental disease.
 Early treatment may take many different forms, depending on your child’s unique orthodontic issues.

 Some orthodontists may place a removable appliance to move the teeth, change the position of the jaw, or hold straight teeth in place.
 Other times, an appliance is not necessary.

 Sometimes, it can be difficult to determine whether or not your child needs orthodontic treatment.
 Here are some signs that you should look out for: